Omi036/Omi036/README.md

 - 🐧 Understand the Linux Kernel
 - 🤝 Contribute to Open Source and to the Linux Community

+##  💢 Things I hate:
+- 📱 Developing apps & websites for mobile phones
+- 🎮 Game development in general

 ## 💡 Some facts about me:
-- 🕓 I'm currently working on my website
+- 🕓 I'm currently working on my biggest project ever
 - 🎨 A blank page is an empty canvas for me
 - 🎓 Codecademy is my fav platform for learning
 - 💊 The first tutorial series I watched were [these](https://www.youtube.com/playlist?list=PLU8oAlHdN5BlvPxziopYZRd55pdqFwkeS)